As you prepare to file your taxes, please keep in mind some helpful tax deductions and credits that may apply to your family.

-- IRA Deductions: If you’ve contributed to your traditional IRA, you may receive a deduction for your contribution, up to $5,500 ($6,500 if 50 and over).
+- IRA deductions: If you’ve contributed to your traditional IRA, you may receive a deduction for your contribution, up to $5,500 ($6,500 if 50 and over).

 - Charitable contributions: Many of us keep receipts for charitable donations, but did you also include the supplies you purchased to help a non-profit organization?

-- Personal property taxes: You may have received a state and local tax bill during the year for your personal property like a recreational vehicle.
+- Personal property taxes: You may have received a state and local tax bill during the year for your personal property, like a recreational vehicle.
 While it’s a chunk of change out of your budget, the good news is that state and local property taxes related to personal property may be tax deductible.

 Tax Credit for Families

-While there are many tax credits available, the most common that help families are Earned Income Credit, Child Tax Credit, and Child and Dependent Care Credit.
+While there are many tax credits available, the most common that help families are the Earned Income Tax Credit, Child Tax Credit, and Child and Dependent Care Credit.
 I’ll briefly discuss the benefits of each, so you can get an idea of whether they apply to your family’s situation or not.